TypeStrong/ts-node-examples/README.md

 # ts-node examples

-Samples projects using ts-node.
-When in doubt, copy these to start a new ts-node project.
+Examples of configuring a project for ts-node.

 *Note: all samples assume you are using recent versions of node and typescript.*

-*Don't see your use-case?
-Submit a pull request adding it.*
+> Don't see your use-case?
+Submit a pull request adding it.

 ## Table of Contents